Krashnika-Deivakumar/aml-flt3-market-sizing/02_cohort_definition/00_cohort_definition_README.md

    - ICD-10-CM codes C00–C80, excluding C92.* within 12 months prior to AML diagnosis, to minimize confounding due to other primary cancers

 2. **Exposure to non-AML antineoplastic agents**
-   - e.g., platinum compounds, taxanes) in the 12-month pre-index period, indicating treatment for another primary cancer
+   - E.g., platinum compounds, taxanes) in the 12-month pre-index period, indicating treatment for another primary cancer

 3. **clinical trials exposure**
-   - identified by claims flagged with “research” or trial-specific codes
+   - Identified by claims flagged with “research” or trial-specific codes

 4. **Missing patient_token in any of the core datasets**
-   - claims, lab, or EMR, preventing consistent linkage across sources
+   - Claims, lab, or EMR, preventing consistent linkage across sources

 ---